 Registration Eligibility: Adults and high school seniors only.

-Registration Availability: Registration for Fall 2019 opens April 23, 2019 at 8:00 am online on the MTECH Registration Portal and remains open until classes are full.
+Registration Availability: Registration for the summer 2020 session is open.
+Registration for the 2020-2021 school year opens June 24, 2020 at 8:00 am online on the MTECH Registration Portal and remains open until classes are full.
 It is recommended to create your MTECH Student Portal account in advance.

-Program Length: 180 hours or approximately 2 months.
+Program Length: 180 hours or approximately 4 months.
+Summer class is 2 months.

-Times: Mornings and Afternoons.
+Times: Mornings and Evenings.
 See schedule details below.

 Locations: MTECH Lehi Main Campus